 “PR and social media – when aligned and working in concert – can be the most efficient, targeted and impactful effort of a client’s overarching marketing communications strategy,” La Sala concludes.

-Dave Yonkman is a former Washington Correspondent for Newsmax Media, Capitol Hill Communications Director and the founding principal of DYS Media, LLC.
+Dave Yonkman is the President of DYS Media, LLC, former Washington Correspondent for Newsmax Media and Capitol Hill Communications Director.